ruimmpires/homeFW/README.md

 #### 443/tcp   closed  https
 I thought this 443 was open.
 #### 1883/tcp open  mqtt
 This is the port forwarding to my mosquitto server.
 How secure is it?
-How can I improve its security.
+How can I improve its security?
 #### 8000/tcp open  splunk server
 This is the port forwarding to my splunk server.
-I need it
+I need it.
 #### 113/tcp closed ident
 This should not be open.
 I am surprised.

+Following steps in my MITTRE analysys in this same repository